Codrington Lagoon: Frigatebird colony

-To the north of Codrington is a frigatebird colony, centered on the lagoon's tiny Man of War Island, a forty-minute boat ride from Antigua.
+To the north of the lagoon is a magnificent frigatebird colony, on the tiny Man of War Island.
 The colony, known as the Frigate Bird Sanctuary, is one of the main ecotourism attractions in Barbuda.
+The colony is the largest in the Caribbean region, and is a Ramsar site.

 During the mating season, from September to April, this rare bird displays a huge scarlet throat pouch to attract a female mate; the pair will lay one egg on a nest built precariously on the mangrove.
 These birds cannot walk or swim; they soar high in the clouds and live solely on fish, which they often steal from other birds, giving them their local name, Man of war.
-They have few predators here, making this nesting site is one of the most important in the world for these endangered birds.
+They have few predators here, making this nesting site one of the most important in the world for the endangered birds.

-Codrington Lagoon's magnificent frigatebird colony, the largest in the Caribbean region, had an estimated 2,500 nesting pairs prior to Hurricane Irma landfall in September 2017.
-The lagoon was inundated by Hurricane Irma's storm surge and its impact on the colony is still unknown.
+It had an estimated 2,500 nesting pairs prior to Hurricane Irma landfall in September 2017.
+The lagoon was hit by Hurricane Irma's storm surge and its impact on the colony is still unknown.